Family Promise of the AVAC ( formerly known as Interfaith Hospitality Network)

 Homelessness is more than just houselessness, but also the profound loss of family, friends and the support systems that connect a person to a stable life.

 How You Can Help

-Become a Host Church
+Become a Partner Church

 Volunteers are fundamental to the Family Promise program: offering dignified and compassionate assistance to families who have suffered the ordeal of losing their home.
 Volunteers make a difference in the lives of these families.

 Through simple things like talking and listening to guests volunteers can provide a context for the restoration of the human spirit, when hope has been lost.

 If you would like more information on volunteering, see our volunteer page or contact us.